CPAN-Security/security.metacpan.org/docs/cna-faq.md

 Nothing is removed from CPAN unless it contains malware or violates copyright.

-Sometimes modules have open CVEs because the maintainers do not agree with the issue, or that the issue is worth fixing, or because the software is abandoned.
+Sometimes modules have open CVEs because the maintainers do not agree with the issue, or that the issue is not worth fixing, or because the software is abandoned.

-But having the module available means that someone else can take over maintenance or fork the module, or apply a patch to that version.
+But having the module available means that someone else can take over maintenance (adopt) or fork the module, or apply a patch to that version.

-MetaCPAN [displays security advisories](https://security.metacpan.org/2026/02/25/metacpan-displays-advisories) for modules with know vulnerabilities.
+MetaCPAN [displays security advisories](https://security.metacpan.org/2026/02/25/metacpan-displays-advisories) for modules with known vulnerabilities.

 #### A module has an unfixed CVE.
 Is it safe to use it?